WordFnd.com

 actinopod (noun) protozoa having stiff rodlike radiating pseudopods

-ad (noun) a public promotion of some product or service Synonyms: advertising, advert, advertisement, advertizement, advertizing
+ad (noun) a public promotion of some product or service Synonyms: advert, advertisement, advertising, advertizement, advertizing

 addend (noun) a number that is added to another number (the augend)